visualboyadvance-m/visualboyadvance-m/README.md

 make -j10
 ```

-`./installdeps` is supported on MSys2, Linux (Debian/Ubuntu or Arch Linux) and
+`./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora or Arch
-Mac OS X (homebrew, macports or fink.)
+Linux) and Mac OS X (homebrew, macports or fink.)

 If your OS is not supported, you will need the following: